 How to look for records of...
-Births, marriages or deaths in England and Wales
+Births, marriages and deaths in England and Wales

 How can I view the records covered in this guide?